Arte

 9. Music inspired by the Dutch painter.

-It is clear that anyone who is asked how the painter of Trigal con cuervos or Terraza de café en la noche influenced music will say that with the name of the popular band from San Sebastian Van Gogh's ear, which made reference to the famous episode in the one in which the painter cut (or had) his hair cut.
+It is clear that anyone who is asked how the painter of Trigal con cuervos or Terraza de café por la noche influenced music will say that it was with the name of the popular San Sebastian band La oreja de Van Gogh, which made reference to the famous episode in which the painter cut off (or had his ear cut off).

-But it is not the only group he has inspired.
-In fact, one of Serbia's most famous rock groups, founded in 1986, was named as such: Van Gogh .
+But they are not the only group that he has inspired.
+In fact, one of the most famous rock bands in Serbia, founded in 1986, was called Van Gogh .
 And it is still active.
-Likewise, it is impossible not to mention here the American singer-songwriter Don McLean, who apart from his well-known anthem American Pie , has a song, titled Vincent , inspired by The Starry Night .
+It is also impossible not to mention here the American singer-songwriter Don McLean, who apart from his well-known anthem American Pie , has a song, entitled Vincent , inspired by Starry Night .

 10. Monopoly

-Like Mondrian , Van Gogh also has his own board game.
-Although in this case it is a version of another much better known one: Monopoly.
-Obviously, the rules remain the same, although instead of buying properties you acquire the Dutch painter's own works of art , the train stations of the places he passed through, and all this using exclusive tokens such as a tube of paint or his famous bed.
+Just like Mondrian , Van Gogh also has his own board game.
+Although in this case it is a version of a much more well-known game: Monopoly.
+Obviously, the rules remain the same, although instead of buying properties, you acquire the Dutch painter's own works of art , the train stations of the places he passed through, and all of this using exclusive tokens such as a tube of paint or his famous bed.

-Although it is only available in English and Dutch, if you want to obtain it, it is possible here.
+Although it is only available in English and Dutch, if you want to get it, it is possible here.

 Leave a comment